brix-ag/camunda-connector-utils/README.md

 We are new to Open Source.
 If there is anything that can be improved let us know, also if you would like to contribute to this project.
 In the future we would like to release other connector utilities.

-## What's Our Setup?

-We use Spring Boot 3+ (Spring 6+), jakarta validation and a custom connector runtime with complete Camunda setup which deploys processes and decisions and includes connectors through dependencies (one such setup per customer per stage).
-Thanks to docker compose it can be built and updated very easily.

 # Release Notes

 ## 1.0